CafeOBJ/cafeobj/manual/md/reference.md

 a line that only contains (the literal) `eof`.

 ## `inspect` ## {#inspect}

-## instantiation of parametrised modules ## {#instantiation}
+## instantiation of parameterized modules ## {#instantiation}

-Parametrized modules allow for instantiation.
+Parameterized modules allow for instantiation.
 The process of instantiation binds actual parameters to formal parameters.
 The result of an instantiation is a new module, obtained by replacing occurrences of parameter sorts and operators by their actual counterparts.
 If, as